-The Power Feed 10 wire feeder is capable of welding at a 100% duty cycle (continuous welding).
+The Power Feed Wire Feeders are capable of welding at a 100% duty cycle (continuous welding).
 The power source will be the limiting factor in determining system duty cycle capability.

 CONTROL BOX OPERATION

 The most frequently used Control Box controls and settings are external; some features are accessed by internal controls and settings.